gregorterrill/ice-dice/README.md

 Create a database and serve the `/web/` directory using your local server (Valet, Herd, MAMP, etc).
 A copy of the database is included in the root directory.

 Copy the `.env.sample` file to `.env`, changing the DB credentials, URLs, and paths in your local copy of the file to match your local setup.

+The admin login credentials for Craft are admin / password123.